FIWARE/tutorials.TourGuide-App/docker/images/fiware-devguide-app/README.md

 [FIWARE Developers Guide App](https://github.com/Bitergia/fiware-devguide-app) is the sample application used in the [FIWARE Developers Guide](http://www.fiware.org/tour-guide/) to show real code working with the Generic Enablers integrated.

-This image is intended to work together with [Orion](https://registry.hub.docker.com/u/bitergia/fiware-orion/) and [Cygnus](https://registry.hub.docker.com/u/bitergia/cygnus/) for data persistance.
+This image is intended to work together with [Orion](https://registry.hub.docker.com/u/bitergia/fiware-orion/).

 ## Image contents